-In the previous entry, we talked about number systems, representation of numbers, and positional systems.
+In the previous entry we talked about numerical systems, number representation, and positional systems.

-Thus, the concept of base emerged, which is the set of symbols that we will use to represent numbers (more specifically, we will not usually refer to the number of available symbols).
+Thus, the concept of base appeared, which is the set of symbols we are going to use to represent numbers (more specifically, we usually don’t refer to the number of available symbols).

-We saw a number system invented that had this base 🔵,🔺, 🟩,⭐.
-Now it’s time for a bit of math to “settle” the concepts.
+So we saw an invented numerical system that had this base 🔵,🔺, 🟩,⭐.
+Now it’s time for a little math to “solidify” the concepts.

-During this entry, I will use decimal base as the “normal” system.
-Basically because if we talk in little stars and squares, it would be hard to understand.
+During this entry I will use the decimal base as the “normal” system.
+Basically because if we talk in stars and squares, it would be hard to understand.
 But remember that everything would be equally valid with any other system.

-Mathematical content ahead!
-If you don’t feel like reading math at this moment, go to another entry and come back in a while.
+Math content ahead!
+If you don’t feel like reading math right now, go to another entry and come back later.

 In this case, we have a baseN = 4

-- The digit on the right can take values from 0 to 3
+- The rightmost digit can take values from 0 to 3

-- If there is a digit in the next position, it means that the one on the right has passed 4
+- If there is a digit in the next position, it means the rightmost one has passed 4

-- If there is another digit in the next position, it means it has passed 4 times by 4
+- If there is another digit in the following position, it means it has passed 4 times 4

 - And so on…